- Vol 1: General - Topics Chapters Overview

 - Federal Insecticide, Fungicide, and Rodenticide Act

-- Federal Land Policy and Management Act of 1976 (Paleontological Resources)
+- Federal Land Policy and Management Act (FLPMA) of 1976, as amended

 - Hazardous and Solid Waste Amendments (HSWA) of 1984 (see Resource Conservation and Recovery Act of 1976)